hostspaceng/terraform-modules/README.md

-# how to use the Terraform Modules
+# How to use the Terraform Modules

 This Terraform module provisions various aws resources in your infrastructure.